victor-kugay/books-clean-architecture-by-robert-martin/README.md

 ## ✍ Description

-This repository includes valuable quotes from "Clean Architecture: A Craftsman's Guide to Software Structure and Design" book by Robert C. Martin.
+This repository includes the most valuable quotes (in my mind) from "Clean Architecture: A Craftsman's Guide to Software Structure and Design" book by Robert C. Martin.

 All rights are reserved by Robert C. Martin and publisher "Piter".